open-mmlab/mmpose/docs/en/migration.md

     checkpoint='PATH/TO/YOUR_MODEL_WEIGHTS.pth'),
 ```

-If you want to load a checkopoint to your backbone, you should specify the `prefix`:
+If you want to load a checkpoint to your backbone, you should specify the `prefix`:

 ```Python
 init_cfg=dict(